mtktsl/SnakeGame-JS/README.md

 # SnakeGame-JS
-It is made from scratch using Javascript and HTML
+It is made from scratch using JavaScript and HTML
 -